-However, we would concur that a vanilla 60/40 equity/bond portfolio, as a strategy offered by some low cost providers does - at this time - face the significant challenges identified in the 2019 report, that have been vindicated in 2020 and 2021.
+However, we would concur that a vanilla 60/40 equity/bond portfolio, as a strategy offered by some low cost providers does - at present - face significant challenges.

-For example, during the peak of the COVID market crisis in March 2020, correlations between equities and bonds spiked upwards meaning there was "no place to hide".
-The growing inflation risk has put additional pressure on nominal bonds.
+For example, during the peak of the COVID market crisis in March 2020, correlations between equities and bonds spiked upwards meaning there was no place for investors to hide.
+Current inflation risk, proving to be less transitory as each day passes, has put additional pressure on nominal bonds.
 Real yields are negative.
 Interest rates won't go lower.

-But outside of some low-cost retail products, very few portfolio managers, would offer a vanilla equity/bond portfolio as a client strategy.
-The inclusion of alternatives have always had an important role to play as diversifiers.
+In this day and age, beyond certain low-cost retail products, very few portfolio managers would offer a vanilla equity/bond portfolio as a client strategy.
+It is the inclusion of alternatives that now has an important role to play as a diversifier.